California Home Depot Slip-And-Fall Accident Lawyers

 • Leaks — When water drips from a leaking roof, it can accumulate on the floor, forming slippery patches.

-• Wet Entrances And Exits — Home Depot entrances can become dangerous when water tracks in from outside during the rainy season.
-Without absorbent floor mats to catch the water, a slick surface forms, leading to potential slip-and-fall incidents.
+• Wet Entrances and Exits — Home Depot entrances can become dangerous when water tracks in from outside during the rainy season.
+Without absorbent floor mats to catch the water, a slick surface forms, potentially leading to slip-and-fall incidents.

 Common Injuries From Slip-And-Fall Accidents